AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-adaptive-forms-hcaptcha.md

 ## Connect your AEM Forms environment with hCaptcha {#connect-your-forms-environment-with-hcaptcha-service}

-hCaptcha service protect your forms from bots, spam, and automated abuse.
-It poses a checkbox widget challenge and evaluates user response to determine if it’s a human or a bot interacting with the form.
+hCaptcha service protects your forms from bots, spam, and automated abuse.
+It poses a checkbox widget challenge and evaluates the user response to determine if it’s a human or a bot interacting with the form.
 It prevents the user to proceed if the test fails and helps make online transactions secure by keeping bots from posting spam or malicious activities.

 <!-- ![hCaptcha](assets/hCaptcha-challenge.png)-->

 AEM Forms as a Cloud Service supports hCaptcha in Adaptive Forms.
 You can use it to present a checkbox widget challenge on form submission.
 To integrate AEM Forms with hCaptcha service, perform the following steps:

-1. Get your [hCaptcha sitekey and secret key](https://docs.hcaptcha.com/switch/#get-your-hcaptcha-sitekey-and-secret-key) from hCaptcha website.
+1. Get your [hCaptcha sitekey and secret key](https://docs.hcaptcha.com/switch/#get-your-hcaptcha-sitekey-and-secret-key) from the hCaptcha website.
 1. Create a Configuration Container on your AEM Forms as a Cloud Service environment.
 A Configuration Container holds Cloud Configurations used to connect AEM to external services.
 To create and configure a Configuration Container to connect your AEM Forms environment with hCaptcha:
     1. Open your AEM Forms as a Cloud Service instance.
     1. Go to **[!UICONTROL Tools > General > Configuration Browser]**.